aksfsu/QMOHI_tool/README.md

 ## Dataset

+Example input and output are stored in the `Dataset/Input` and `Dataset/Output` folder, respectively.
+- An example input file is in `Dataset/Input/Input File`.
+- An example comparison document for the topic *pap smear* is in `Dataset/Input/Comparison Documents`.
-Example outputs are stored in the `Dataset/` folder.
-The outputs are the results where we ran QMOHI for 549 U.S. colleges and universities on July 14, Augist 14, and September 14, 2020, for 4 health topics (*condom*, *contraception*, *LARC*, and *pap smear*) and their superset.
+- The files in `Dataset/Output` are the results where we ran QMOHI for 549 U.S. colleges and universities on July 14, Augist 14, and September 14, 2020, for 4 health topics (*condom*, *contraception*, *LARC*, and *pap smear*) and their superset.

 If you want to use these datasets, please contact [us](ak@sfsu.edu) (ak@sfsu.edu).